MSc Sustainable Technology

 Since the programme covers a broad spectrum of courses, during their third and fourth semester, students can either choose a specialisation, for example, more technology-oriented courses or more management-oriented ones, or choose to mix courses from different areas to acquire broad knowledge in industrial ecology.

-After completing all course work, students are assigned a degree project which will take a period of six months’ study.
-The project may be carried out in either an academic environment (university, research institute, or equivalent), or in a public or industrial setting (municipality, city, power plant, consulting agency or other industry/business).
-While suitable degree project topics may be proposed and assigned by programme lecturers, or by specialists from related industries/businesses, students are encouraged to define relevant projects on their own, and to seek environments in which these can be successfully carried out.
+After completing all course work, students carry out a six-month long degree project for their final term.
+The project is carried out either in an academic environment (university, research institute, or equivalent) or in a public or industrial setting (municipality, city, power plant, consulting agency or other industry/business).
+While suitable degree project topics may be proposed and assigned by programme lecturers, or by specialists from related industries/businesses, students are encouraged to define projects on their own and to seek environments in which these can successfully be carried out.

-The pedagogical concept applied in the learning process is to work with projects, best practice and case studies; consequently considerable effort is put into training students in discussion, methods for critical analysis and written and oral presentations.
+The pedagogical concept applied in the learning process is to work with projects, best practice and case studies; consequently, considerable effort is put into training students in discussion, critical analysis and written and oral presentations.
 It is also a high priority to link courses and projects to practical experience through cooperation with companies, institutions and public authorities.